-The human being to whom the personal data relates and the person who has the right to make the Access Request.
+The human being to whom the personal data relates.
+The data subject has the right to make a Data Subject Access Request.

 What is a Controller?

-A Controller is a company that ‘determines the purposes and means of the processing of personal data’.4 In other words, they decide how and why the person’s personal data is processed.5 If your company is a Controller, then they must comply with the Access Requests they receive from their employees, customers and anyone on whom they hold personal data.
+A Controller the entity in control of the personal data.
+Specifically, he Controller is the organisation that ‘determines the purposes and means of the processing of personal data’.4 In other words, they decide how and why the person’s personal data is processed.5 If your company is a Controller, then they must comply with the Access Requests they receive from their employees, customers and anyone on whom they hold personal data.

 What are Joint Controllers?

-Joint Controllers are ‘two or more controllers jointly determining the purposes and means of the processing’.6 For example, two law firms working together on behalf of the same client on the same case.
+Joint Controllers are ‘two or more controllers jointly determining the purposes and means of the processing’.6 For example, two law firms working together on behalf of the same client on the same case could be joint controllers.